aiven/devportal/docs/tutorials/anomaly-detection.rst

 However, receiving a notification on every sensor reading that surpasses a fixed threshold can be overwhelming and create false positives for short usage spikes.
 Therefore you'll create a second, more advanced, pipeline to average the sensor readings values over 30 seconds windows and then compare the results with various thresholds, defined for every IoT device, and stored in a reference table.

-The improvement of averaging CPU values over windows of 30 seconds will help avoiding false positive notification for single spikes, but still enable to flag components that are at potential risk of heating.
+Reading the average CPU value in 30 second windows will improve your initial implementation and help avoid false positive notifications for single spikes, but still let you flag components that are at potential risk of overheating.
 The threshold lookup enables a more precise definition of alert ranges depending on the device type.

 .. mermaid::